Marked for Life Tattoo Fundraiser

 How it Works

-The booth will be first come, first serve with a waiting list on site.
+The booth will be first come, first served with a waiting list on site.
 There will be no appointments.
 Just show up and get in line for a tattoo!

 MDAM will be on hand at the Marked for Life booth to share information about the services it offers to those affected by mood disorders in the province.